-This page contains educational resources that are available free online to health professionals working in registered institutions in low- and middle-income countries (LMIC).
+This page contains information about accessing resources that are available free online to health professionals working in registered institutions in low- and middle-income countries (LMIC).

-Elsevier is making its biomedical database Embase available to Hinari users with immediate effect.
-Researchers and healthcare professionals in developing countries now have access to one of the world’s most comprehensive biomedical literature databases.
+Elsevier's biomedical database Embase is available to Hinari users, providing researchers and healthcare professionals in developing countries access to one of the world's most comprehensive biomedical literature databases.

 To access Embase:

-The Cochrane Library's mission is to promote evidence-informed health decision-making by producing high-quality, relevant, accessible systematic reviews and other synthesized research evidence.
+The Cochrane Library's mission is to promote evidence-informed health decision-making by producing high-quality, relevant, accessible systematic reviews and other synthesised research evidence.

 Click here for information about access options.